 Company address - office space

 Make sure you have a Norwegian company address with a postal address, post number and city – a post box does not meet the requirements.
-Do you need help to find office space in Oslo?
+Do you need help finding office space in Oslo?
 There are more than 50 professional hubs and spaces to choose from!

 Share and protect

-How you will finance the start-up capital?
+How will you finance the startup capital?
 And where will the funding come from?
 You need a clear, realistic idea of how much money it will take to get the business up and running and keep you going until you start making a profit.
-Read more about some of your possibilities in our article How to finance you startup? here.

 Accounts and taxes